alex-makes-things/SimpleUI/README.md

 ## Optimizations
 The library works in a non-destructive way, meaning you declare every Ui element yourself.
 The inner workings make sure to be memory-friendly by using mostly pointers to avoid the duplication of large arrays or objects, and memory leaks are avoided by making sure that the memory allocated by the library is always freed.
-ESP-UI makes extensive use of STL functions, using unordered maps, vectors, and mathematical functions.
+SimpleUI makes extensive use of the C++ standard library, leveraging unordered maps, vectors, mathematical functions, initializer lists and more.

 ## Authors